PLA-100 and PLA-200

 What Does it Cost?

-This chart shows you the difference in cost between the PLA-100/200 process and the older Single-Course, 12-week PLA process based on New Jersey in-state tuition rates:
+This chart shows you the difference in cost between the PLA-100/PLA-200 process and the Single-Course, 12-week PLA process based on estimated costs for an enrolled student.

 |PLA-200 (2 credits)||---|